trishume/sympy-wiki-with-svn/Gsoc-2011-application-yuri-karadzhov.md

 I have good knowledge of Maple, Mathematica, tried to use Sage and Maxima.
-I comleted the disered functionality as Maple Library and now porting it to Mathematica.
+I completed the desired functionality as Maple Library and now porting it to Mathematica.